aflatter/oauth2-ruby/README.md

-oauth2-ruby
+Introduction
 ===========

-oauth2-ruby is an implementation of the current [OAuth2 draft](http://tools.ietf.org/html/draft-hammer-oauth2-00) in [Ruby](http://ruby-lang.com) released under the [MIT license](http://github.com/aflatter/oauth2-ruby/blob/master/MIT-LICENSE).
-The project at the moment consists of three seperate packages: oauth2-core, oauth2-server and oauth2-client - the latter will be available soon.
+oauth2-ruby is a Ruby GEM that makes it easy for developers to leverage OAuth2 protocol, currently in use in sites such as Facebook, Twitter and Launchpad (37 Signals).

 **Disclaimer:** As this is alpha software, it is suspected to change and considered unstable.

+## OAuth 2 protocol compliance

+The current implementation of the gem is based on OAuth2 draft 00 (more about it [here](http://tools.ietf.org/html/draft-ietf-oauth-v2-00) and [here](http://tools.ietf.org/html/draft-hammer-oauth2-00)).
+Our goal is to support [Draft 09](http://tools.ietf.org/html/draft-ietf-oauth-v2-09) by the time gem hits version 1.0.

+## Packages

+Currently the project consists of three seperate packages: oauth2-core, oauth2-server and oauth2-client - the latter will be available soon.

 ## oauth2-core